RaiyanC/CS5199-Proj-Code/README.md

+# Important
+All the edge weighted algorithms are implemented in Digraphs/GAP/weights.gi file so you only need to

-This README shows how to run the files in each directory.
+This README shows how to run the files in this project.

 Clone https://github.com/RaiyanC/Digraphs to be able to use all the algorithms implemented.